 Ehrnsten et al. (2020) did a comprehensive validation of simulated biomasses of benthic fauna against observations over depth intervals in the largest basins of the Baltic Sea.
-We re-ran this analysis with the results of the coupled model and extended it to include the southern and southwestern basinsentire Baltic Sea.
-The extended analysis, based on 77747679 observations, confirms previous results that the model captures the main observed patterns of biomass over latitude and depth with reasonable accuracy (Fig. 3, Appendix C), defined as cost function values < 2 (Eilola et al., 2011).
-Simulated mean biomasses of the individual functional groups and the groups combined were mostly within one standard deviation of observed means from the Arkona-Bornholm Basin (basin 87) in the south to the Bothnian Bay (basin 11) in the north, although it should be noted that the spread of observed data is large.
+We re-ran this analysis with the results of the coupled model and extended it to include the entire Baltic Sea.
+The extended analysis, based on 7774 observations, confirms previous results that the model captures the main observed patterns of biomass over latitude and depth with reasonable accuracy (Fig. 3, Appendix C), defined as cost function values < 2 (Eilola et al., 2011).
+Simulated mean biomasses of the individual functional groups and the groups combined were mostly within one standard deviation of observed means from the Bornholm Basin (basin 8) in the south to the Bothnian Bay (basin 11) in the north, although it should be noted that the spread of observed data is large.
 In the high-salinity Kattegat and Danish Straits near the entrance to Baltic Sea, the model is not applicable as the benthic biomass is dominated by groups not included in the present model, such as suspension-feeding bivalves and large echinoderms.
 Further details on this analysis are presented in Appendix C.

-The databases used did not contain observations of benthic fauna from the Gulf of Riga, therefore In addition, we compared the simulated biomasses of benthic fauna in the Gulf of Riga to estimates from the literature (Table 1).
+In addition, we compared the simulated biomasses of benthic fauna in the Gulf of Riga to estimates from the literature (Table 1).
 The simulated biomass of benthic fauna in the gulf varied substantially over depth and time (29-284 g wwt m-2), which is supported by field observations.
 The simulated mean biomass is within the large range of estimates from the literature.